mbodm/cdis/README.md

   - Hint -> Startup folder is user-related
   - Therefore make sure you are currently logged in as the specific user you want to add this for

 This way you start AutoHotkey automatically, when you login with your user.
 AutoHotkey then reads all commands from a text file (in this case "cdis.ahk").
-Now let's add the AutoHotkey commands to the text file:
+Now let's add some AutoHotkey commands to the text file:

 ```
 ^!Right::Run "C:\Tools\cdis.exe --set 3"
 ^!Left::Run "C:\Tools\cdis.exe --set 17"
 ^!Up::Run "C:\Tools\cdis.exe --set 15"
 ```

+All 3 commands here do something rather simple:
+- Register a keyboard hotkey (see AutoHotkey docs for more information)
+- In example "^!Right" means "CTRL+ALT+RIGHTARROW"
+- Register a "Run" command for each keyboard hotkey
+- The Run command here says "_Start cdis.exe with appropriate input source VCP60 value_"

+That's it.
+This way you register 3 keyboard hotkeys when you login.
+And whenever you press that keyboard hotkey cdis starts and activate the appropriate input source of your display.

 ### Why .NET Framework 4.8?